 3 Ways to Get Organized Once and for All

 Editing your closet can be quite daunting in theory, but it doesn’t have to be a stressful or time-consuming task.
 And with a new year quickly approaching, there’s no time like the present to tackle this all-important organizational project.
-By following these three simple, non-intimidating steps, you can lighten the load in your closet and your life in just a few hours (and make choosing outfits infinitely easier).
+By following these three simple, non-intimidating steps, you can lighten the load in your closet in just a few hours (and make choosing outfits infinitely easier).
 In the words of Amelia Earhart, “The most effective way to do it is to do it.”
 Can’t argue with that!

-So go—be bold, get in your closet, and learn my tips below!
+So go—be bold!
+Get in your closet and learn my tips below!
 (And shop a few accessories to help you achieve complete organization.)

 Once you have done your editing, tidying, and beautifying, now you have to nurture your space.
 No one goes to the gym one time and creates their ideal body.
-It’s something you do daily.
-Set an appointment in your calendar every day or every week to take care of your refreshed space just like you would for a workout or hair appointment.
+It’s something you must do daily.
+Set an appointment in your schedule every day or every week to take care of your refreshed space just like you would for a workout or hair appointment.

 Keep scrolling to shop the essentials for getting organized!